jbcodeforce/flink-studies/docs/coding/flink-sql.md

     );
     ```

+    On CCF the watermark is on the `$rowtime` by default.

-???- question "Create a table with topic as persistence"
+???- question "Create a table with topic as one day persistence"
     See the [WITH options](https://docs.confluent.io/cloud/current/flink/reference/statements/create-table.html#with-options).

     ```sql